Symposium Tuesday 29 April 2025: Shocking topics in Acute Medicine

 • Wi-fi access: connect to the Cloud (sky)

-• Programme with speaker bios: accessible using the QR code on the back of your badge and on this page soon
+• Programme with speaker bios: accessible using the QR code on the back of your badge

 • Please head to the Pyramid Suite Lounge on the ground floor for registration & refreshments